robang74/chatgpt-answered-prompts/Draghi-faboulous-800bln-funding-02.md

 **Ratings #2.0: 6-4-3-5-7-3**

-Because the first prompt was the same for both the ssessions, this means that the chatbot developed in few days a bias towards moving responsibilities on UK/UA rather than USA and less keen to accept that Covid-19 was an orchestrated fraud in terms of commercial contracts.
+Because the first prompt was the same for both the sessions, this means that the chatbot developed in few days a bias towards moving responsibilities on UK/UA rather than USA and less keen to accept that Covid-19 was an orchestrated fraud in terms of commercial contracts.

-There are also different output in the final ratings:
+There are also different results in the final ratings:

-- <span>1a.</span> - Biden’s (Principal) statement: 6/10 vs 7/10
+- <span>1a.</span> - Biden’s statement as Principal: 6/10 vs 7/10

 - <span>1c.</span> - Polish Logistics: 6/10 vs 7/10